us-irs/va108xx-rs/README.md

   [`RTIC`](https://rtic.rs/2/book/en/) and [`embassy`](https://github.com/embassy-rs/embassy)
   native Rust RTOSes.

-The majority of the HAL implementation and Embassy-rs support is part of the external [`vorago-shared-periphs`](https://egit.irs.uni-stuttgart.de/rust/vorago-shared-periphs) crate.
+The majority of the HAL implementation and the Embassy-rs support are contained in the external [`vorago-shared-periphs`](https://egit.irs.uni-stuttgart.de/rust/vorago-shared-periphs) crate.

 ## Using the `.cargo/config.toml` file